-Years ago I attained a certificate as a Counsellor for survivors of child sexual abuse.
+Years ago I attained a certificate as a Counselor for survivors of child sexual abuse.
 This helped me gain more knowledge on the subject and gave a deeper insight into my own childhood.
 I also understood the reason I was over-protective with my own children and the obsession to keep them safe during childhood.

 I hope the following information helps those of you that have experienced any of the issues raised in this post.